Pseuds Corner

 Tears are not tears;

-However, the one which took my eye was in the 21 March 2008 issue from Guardian feature writer Laura Barton, who wrote -
+However, the one which took my eye was from Guardian feature writer Laura Barton a few years ago, who wrote -

-So I don't think that I am going to worry about the order of my CD collection.
-Indeed, the collection itself is becoming less and less important as even more advanced technology takes over - everything now can be on your iPod.
+Something similar has happened with vinyl discs and even cassette tapes, but to a much lesser extent .
+The reality, however, is that, these days, I no longer need to concern myself about the order of my CD collection.
+It is becoming less and less important as more advanced technology takes over - everything now can be on your phone or tablet.
 And that is good for both men and women of whatever persuasion.
-For although it can list the music in alphabetical order, pieces can equally easily be grouped together - to feel good about each other.
-Or, for those anarchists who wish to lose all order from their lives, there is always the shuffle option - where pieces are played completely at random.
-Take your pick, it's your life.
+For although it can list the music in alphabetical order, pieces can equally easily be grouped together in any other way - so that, for instance, they can feel good about each other.
+Or, there is always the shuffle option - where pieces are played completely at random – ideal for those anarchists who wish to lose all order from their lives.

-Home Caro Diario Philosophy Who am I?
+Home A Point of View Philosophy Who am I?
 Links Photos of Annecy